vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/create-wallet.md

 ### Pre-approve transactions

-Alternatively, you can pre-approve all transactions that are created while the wallet is running with the auto-consent flag:
+Alternatively, you can automatically approve all transactions that are created, by skipping the review, while the wallet is running with the auto-consent flag:

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">